 Get the basics right

 Don’t lose sight of the basics when thinking about visual merchandising.
 No store will be successful unless it is clean and tidy for customers to feel welcome.
-Ensure store maintenance and cleanliness routine is in place.
+Ensure that store maintenance and cleanliness routine is in place.
 You could have the most exciting merchandising, store layout and digital design but if the basics in the store are lacking, it can have detrimental effects.

-All of these visual merchandising principles, along with the right store design and layout can help create interest, prolong dwell time, improve customer experience and lead to increased purchase rate and very happy buyers – what more could you want from your visual merchandising?
+All of these visual merchandising principles, along with the right store design and layout can help create interest, prolong dwell time and improve customer experience.
+All these things combined lead to an increased purchase rate and very happy buyers – what more could you want from your visual merchandising?